SoftUni-Internal/interactive-content/EN/04-Arrays-Advanced/02-Processing-Arrays.md

 The `sort()` method sorts the items of an array.

-Depending on the provided compare function, sorting can be **alphabetic** or **numeric**, and either **ascending (up)** or **descending (down).**
+Depending on the provided **compare function**, the sort order can either **be alphabetic or numeric**, and either ascending (up) or descending (down).

 By default, the `sort()` method sorts the values as **strings in alphabetical and ascending order.**

-If you want to sort numbers or other values, you need to provide the correct compare function.
+If we want to sort numbers or other values, we need to provide a correct **compare function.**

-We have an array of names, calling sort directly on that array without passing in a compare function will, in this case, work correctly and sort the names in ascending alphabetic order
+In this example, we have an array of `names`.

+If we call the `sort()` method directly, without passing a **compare function**, the method will work correctly – it will sort the names in ascending alphabetic order.

 ``` js live
 let names = ['Peter','George','Mary'];